Please take a moment to familiarize yourself with our recommendations on what to bring with you on your Kilimanjaro trek in Tanzania.

 You will be able to leave anything not needed for the hike at the lodge in Moshi town for pick-up after the hike.

-If more than just a single traveler we will be assigning two guests of the same sex to each 3-4 person four-season tent.
+If more than just a single traveler we will be assigning two guests of the same sex to each 3-person capacity four season-rated tent.
 This will allow ample room for you to move around, as well as to house your gear.

-We will provide tents, sleeping bags, and sleeping pads, but if you would like to bring your own you are more than welcome to do so.
+We will provide tents and sleeping pads, but if you would like to bring your own gear you are more than welcome to do so.
+You may bring your own sleeping bag (make sure it is rated to 15F or lower), or may choose to rent one from us for $50 for the duration of the trek.

 If you choose the shorter, more crowded routes such as Machame or Marangu, there is an option to sleep in your sleeping bag in a hut, which most choose to do (provided the trip is booked far enough in advance to secure reservations).